pgtipping/Synthalyst/memory-bank/activeContext.md

 - **Newsletter Admin Interface Implementation**: Added to the list of priority items for future implementation.
 The admin interface will allow viewing all subscribers, filtering by status (confirmed, active, unsubscribed), manually adding or removing subscribers, sending newsletters to specific segments, and viewing subscription analytics.
 This will be integrated with the existing admin dashboard at `/admin` or as a dedicated interface at `/admin/newsletter`.

+- **Newsletter Admin Interface Implementation**: Added to the list of priority items for future implementation.
+The admin interface will allow viewing all subscribers, filtering by status (confirmed, active, unsubscribed), manually adding or removing subscribers, sending newsletters to specific segments, and viewing subscription analytics.
+This will be integrated with the existing admin dashboard at `/admin` or as a dedicated interface at `/admin/newsletter`.

 - **Code Quality Improvement**: Fixed multiple linter errors across the codebase to improve code quality and maintainability.
 Addressed React Hook dependency issues in SynthalystLogoAnimated and blog page components, fixed explicit any types with proper type definitions, replaced require-style imports with ES6 imports, and fixed unescaped entities in various components.
 These improvements enhance type safety and follow best practices for React and TypeScript development.

+- **Newsletter System Enhancement**: Improved the newsletter subscription system to handle errors better and provide more detailed error messages.
+Added a development mode that allows testing the newsletter functionality without requiring database operations.
+This ensures the newsletter system works even if there are issues with the Prisma client or database schema.

+- **Newsletter Confirmation Link Fix**: Fixed the issue with newsletter confirmation links returning "Invalid or expired token" errors by implementing a user-friendly error page and maintaining the standard token expiry time.

+  - Created a dedicated error page at `/newsletter/error` to display user-friendly error messages
+  - Updated the confirmation route to redirect to the error page instead of returning JSON errors
+  - Maintained token expiry time at 24 hours as originally designed
+  - Improved token generation for better security and uniqueness
+  - Updated confirmation email to clearly indicate the 24-hour expiry time
+  - Added robust error handling for token expiry date parsing issues
+  - Implemented a fallback mechanism to prevent users from being blocked due to date format issues
+  - Added comprehensive debugging to help diagnose token expiry issues

 ## Recent Changes